 A note about color: choose an area with thick skin like your hands, feet, or shoulder for a dark stain.
 Inner wrist, forearm, thighs, or upper arms produce more of an orange-brown stain.

 Henna paste with USDA organic, natural ingredients are relatively safe, but there are rare cases of allergic reaction.
 We can perform a free patch test to determine whether or not henna is for you.

 Black Henna Warning: Natural henna does not produce a true black "tattoo-like" color.
 If you encounter black henna claims beware that this product has caused severe burns and scarring because of the chemical PPD (para-phenylene-diamine) and other synthetics added to create black henna.
-Green Grotto does not use "black henna", however there are other plants which produce a black or even blue stain that are safe to use on the skin.
+Green Grotto does not use "black henna.”

 People who have G6PD deficiency should never have henna applied because they may become anemic.

 Not enough is known about reactions people with ITP or TTP may have to henna.
 If you have any concerns about how henna may react with your known medical condition, please consult your physician prior to receiving any henna service.